USER-MATVEY/Test_rep/README.md

-# Test_rep
+# Basic Tasks
-First time trying to create poject for Android.
+First time trying to create poject on Kotlin
-Just donloaded all i need and configurating things...
+Doing some basic tasks for practise